Bill Hicks - Marijuana and Global Illegality

 2. And who or what was responsible?

 ANSWER : The Prohibition Laws of the USA.
 Europe accepted all the implications of the law except that which prohibited consumption of alcohol.
 When the USA repealed part of the law later, Europe simply carried on with the remnants.
-However, dope does seem to have been stigmatised prior to that in the USA in the early 20th century.
-I think it is part of the NWO objective, giving dope a bad name it doesn't deserve.
+However, dope was stigmatised prior to that in the USA in the early 20th century.
+I think it is part of the pharmaceutical, cotton (plus related pesticide), paper, alcohol, oil and military cartels' agendas to keep a product that challenges their profits, out of consumers' reach.

 3. And, why, in places like Morocco, where, even today, the men have daily afternoon sessions with it, but the tourists get turfed into jail forever, if found with a tiny bit?

 4. Why do we have to skulk around pretending that we don't smoke it, when millions do?
 Why does it have to be kept secret from all but your closest friends?
 Why does the government try to stigmatise it so much?
-The reason for the government's reluctance to accept different recreational drugs, and fastidiously sticking to alcohol and tobacco despite health issues, is succinctly dissected in Gifts of Forgiveness (MP3 22kHz 32kbps Mono 700KB Length 2 mins 55 secs)
+The reason for the government's reluctance to accept different recreational drugs, and fastidiously sticking to alcohol and tobacco despite health issues, is succinctly dissected in Gifts of Forgiveness (MP3 22kHz 32kbps Mono 700KB Length 2 mins 55 secs).
+If you consider it a "psychedelic" (I certainly do), then Terence McKenna's laconic 41 second explanation as to why all these types of drugs are illegal, can be found HERE and I heartily agree with him.

 Cannabis has had a bad press since the 1930's, when the oil, cotton, and paper industries decided it would harm their profits, if its global and traditional usage were allowed to continue.
 It is now outlawed in every country - even places like Morocco, where tradition dictates an afternoon hookah pipe for most males, as has been customary practice for thousands of years!
 The irony is that, as we currently run the resources that provide material for the oil, cotton, and paper industries into the ground, and as stocks dwindle, the prices of all these things rise, and the companies that monopolise them, employ less people and make more profit.
 How much longer can this continue?
 Cannabis would solve all 3 resource problems at one stroke, in that it can provide each of these products.
 Other benefits include the prevention of soil erosion, where, for example, in Bangladesh (translates to "Land of Hashish"), the culling of cannabis plants caused country-wide soil erosion, and all the natural disaster problems that come with it.
 Cannabis plants have very long roots, and naturally hold soil together.